-Uh Oh, Germany Is Rapidly Running Out Of Beer Bottles
+Uh-Oh, Germany Is Rapidly Running Out Of Beer Bottles

 Germans care about the environment about as much as their beer; that's why the glass bottles are recycled.
 Customers pay a small deposit on each one, which they get back when they return it to a store.

 There are about 4 billion beer bottles in circulation somewhere in Germany, and each bottle is refilled up to 30 times, according to Inside magazine, which caters to the drink industry.
-But as Germans drink more in this heat, and empty bottles pile up by the back door at home, trouble is brewing for the beer makers.
+But as Germans drink more in this heat, and empty bottles pile up by the back door at home, trouble is brewing for the beer-makers.

 Christian Schuster, from the Greif brewery in Bavaria, recently appealed to customers to return their crates of empty vessels promptly or go without beer.

 "We've had a beer bottle shortage since the middle of May," Schuster told public broadcaster Bayerische Rundfunk.
-"We can't get hold of used ones fast enough and ordering new ones takes time.
+"We can't get hold of used ones fast enough, and ordering new ones takes time.
 I'm having to send my delivery guys out to look for old, empty bottles," he stressed.

 Niklas Other, editor-in-chief of Inside, says Greif is not the only brewery caught short, but adds that many are reluctant to admit they've got a problem.
-"The issue is actually affecting the whole market and some brands are unable to deliver," he says.
+"The issue is actually affecting the whole market, and some brands are unable to deliver," he says.

 Other says marketing departments are to blame for the, well, bottleneck.
 "Every city, even every village in Germany has its own brewery," he says.
 "They used to use and share the same bottles, just with different labels, but now many bottles and crates are different, branded to stand out from the rest.
 So they can't share."

 The Californian craft beer company Stone Brewing has found a solution.
-Their Berlin plant is selling its beer in cans.
+Its Berlin plant is selling its beer in cans.
 That's a daring choice in Germany, where drinking beer out of a can is often considered uncouth.

 Master brewer Thomas Tyrell says that when Stone opened its first European brewery in Berlin two years ago, they decided to ignore the German bottle trend and opt for cans instead.

-"We think it's best for the beer," Tyrell says, "because there is no light ingress and, over time, there are some oxygen permeations through the lid of a bottle which the can doesn't have."
+"We think it's best for the beer," Tyrell says, "because there is no light ingress and, over time, there are some oxygen permeations through the lid of a bottle, which the can doesn't have."

 Tyrell says the biggest misconception about cans in Germany is that they're environmentally unfriendly.
-He says this is wrong, pointing out that their cans also carry a deposit and that 98 percent get recycled.
+He says this is wrong, pointing out that Stone Brewing cans also carry a deposit and that 98 percent get recycled.
 He adds that cans are easier than bottles when it comes to logistics, hence why they aren't caught short like other breweries.

-But recyclable cans only make up 7 percent of the German beer market, which is otherwise dominated by bottles.
+But recyclable cans make up only 7 percent of the German beer market, which is otherwise dominated by bottles.
 That's why bottle openers hang from hooks outside late-night kiosks where beer is sold in abundance.

 Thirty-year-old Marcel Hillebrand has just bought a beer from a kiosk in the trendy Berlin borough of Kreuzberg.
 He's heading over to the bridge to watch the sunset.
 When asked about cans, he raises his eyebrows.